followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/tooltip/arrowLength.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the length of the tooltip's arrow in pixels.
+Specifies the length of a tooltip's arrow in pixels.
 <!--/shortDescription-->

 <!--fullDescription-->